ros2/ros2_documentation/source/Tutorials/Tf2/Learning-About-Tf2-And-Time-Py.rst

    ros2 launch learning_tf2_py turtle_tf2_demo.launch.py

 You should notice that ``lookup_transform()`` will actually block until the transform between the two turtles becomes available (this will usually take a few milli-seconds).
-Once the timeout has been reached (1 second in this case), an exception will be raised only if the transform is still not available.
+Once the timeout has been reached (one second in this case), an exception will be raised only if the transform is still not available.

 Summary
 -------